-Victoria Miro is pleased to present Corrections, new collage work by American artist Christian Holstad in his third exhibition with the gallery.
+New collage work by the American artist is presented in his third exhibition with the gallery.

 Corrections looks at various types of borders, boundaries and constraints in our environment that impact our lives, from the political and governmental to the social and personal.
 Borders and boundaries can be physical, like the gated communities of suburban towns, or unseen, like the surveillance of intelligence agencies including the National Security Agency and the Government Communications Headquarters.
 In recent years phone-hacking scandals and leaks from whistleblowers like Edward Snowden have led to a fundamental questioning of personal privacy.
 In light of these revelations there has been a reassessment of what constitutes safety and threat and a reassertion of the rights of the individual in the community.